Beyond Binary: Turning Partial Success into Dense Verifiable Rewards for Reinforcement Learning in Code Generation: Introduction

 \section{Introduction}

-Code generation has emerged as a cornerstone capability of Large Language Models (LLMs), empowering LLMs to address computational challenges ranging from single-turn solution synthesis \cite{roziere2023code-single-turn-code,wang2021codet5-single-turn} to iterative multi-turn refinement \cite{dong2025survey-multi-turn-code,zheng2024opencodeinterpreter-multi-turn-code}.
-Within this domain, Reinforcement Learning (RL) has significantly scaled performance, with its optimization effectiveness hinging on the design of reward signals \cite{mroueh2025reinforcement-rlvrwithcode, chen2025R1-Code-Interpreter, lambert2024tulu-RLVR}.
-Existing reward designs in RL for code generation predominantly fall into two distinct paradigms, each facing specific limitations.
+Code generation has emerged as a core capability of Large Language Models (LLMs), empowering LLMs to address competitive programming tasks through single-turn solution synthesis \cite{roziere2023code-single-turn-code,wang2021codet5-single-turn} or iterative multi-turn refinement \cite{dong2025survey-multi-turn-code,zheng2024opencodeinterpreter-multi-turn-code}, where each generated executable solution is evaluated against a suite of problem-specific test cases.
+Within this domain, Reinforcement Learning (RL) has significantly scaled performance, with its effectiveness hinging on the design of reward signals \cite{mroueh2025reinforcement-rlvrwithcode, chen2025R1-Code-Interpreter, lambert2024tulu-RLVR}.

-First, mainstream approaches adopt a pass/fail outcome-driven reward obtained by executing code against unit tests \cite{chen2025R1-Code-Interpreter,gehring2024rlef}.
-As illustrated in Figure \ref{fig:Intro_1} (a), the global execution outcome on the test suite provides a verifiable, binary reward signal (e.g., 1 if all unit tests pass and 0 otherwise), which effectively aligns LLMs with functional correctness\footnote{Functional correctness refers to the property that generated code produces the expected output for all valid inputs.} requirement of code tasks.
-However, strict binary verification induces severe \textit{sparsity}: when all sampled trajectories for a given prompt yield identical execution outcomes, the resulting uniform rewards eliminate the relative advantage required by group-based RL methods, such as Group Relative Policy Optimization (GRPO; \citealp{guo2025deepseek}), thus vanishing gradients and stalling policy optimization.

-Alternatively, recent work has explored leveraging external Reward Models (RMs) to offer dense supervision \cite{zeng-etal-2025-acecoder,ye2025processreward2,dai2024processreward}.
-As depicted in Figure \ref{fig:Intro_1} (b), by analyzing code semantics and reasoning processes, RMs offer fine-grained, continuous signals to guide precise optimization.
-Despite the potential of dense supervision, learned RMs are prone to reward hacking, often steering the policy towards misaligned solutions and destabilizing training \cite{zhang2025reward-hacking}.
-Compounded by the substantial memory demand and inference complexity of external models, the practical applicability of RM-based methods remains limited.

-The dual-bottleneck scenario described above reveals a fundamental gap: outcome-driven rewards enforce functional correctness but lack nuance, whereas RM-based rewards offer dense supervision but suffer from misalignment and prohibitive computational cost.
-This poses an open question: \textit{How can we synthesize dense reward signals while maintaining rigorous functional correctness and circumventing the burden of auxiliary models?}